Fujifilm X-Pro2 vs X-T20

 An illustration of the physical size and weight of the Fujifilm X-Pro2 and the Fujifilm X-T20 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (16 percent) than the Fujifilm X-Pro2.
 Moreover, the X-T20 is markedly lighter (23 percent) than the X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.